-7. In your car
+7. In Your Car

-If you're really pressed for time, don't worry.
-Many curlies actually find that the heater or AC in their cars creates a small, hooded dryer environment that works well for curls.
+If you’re pressed for time, don’t worry.
+Many curlies find that the heater or AC in their cars creates a small, hooded dryer environment that works well for curls.
 You can also roll down the windows for a little extra volume.